• Skip to primary navigation

 Friends Art Lab is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-• Glitter Paint (We used the Colorations brand here, but we also love Crayola for this!)
+• Glitter Paint – we used the Colorations brand here, but this mini set of glitter paint is equally wonderful

 • A whisk or slotted spoon